FebSun/AppiumPro/EN/Edition 2_EN.md

 wait.until(condition);
 ```

-As you can see, the actual bit we care about is as simple as calling pushFile.
+As you can see, the actual bit we care about is as simple as calling ***pushFile***.
 For the sake of this test, we are simply verifying that our picture exists at the end.
 In a real-world scenario, we'd then run our app functionality on the picture, and retrieve it from the device to perform some local verification on it.

 Bringing it all together, the entire test class looks like the following:
 ```